Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Proofs of the main results

-\begin{definition} The stack in Theorem \ref{main result on being a stack} is called \textit{the moduli stack of flat Lorentzian structures (or the moduli stack of solutions to the vacuum Einstein field equations with $\Lambda=0$, i.e. that of Ricci-flat pseudo-Riemannian metrics) on $M$}.
-We sometimes call it directly \textit{the moduli stack of Einstein gravity}. \end{definition}
+\begin{definition} The stack $ \mathcal{E}:\mathcal{C}^{op} \rightarrow Grpds $ constructed above is called the \textit{moduli stack of solutions to the vacuum Einstein field equations on $M$}, with $\Lambda=0$.
+We sometimes call it directly the \emph{stack of Einstein gravity}. \end{definition}